menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

    .. image:: ../../images/split-scopes-instances.png
     :width: 60%
-    :align: center

 5. On the same scope, click the :guilabel:`Action` menu and then select :guilabel:`Manage DHCP Exclusions`

-6. Click on :guilabel:`Add Exclusion` for the first server and select the percentage for which you'd like to exclude from the first server and click :guilabel:`Add`
+6. Click :guilabel:`Add Exclusion` for the first server and select the percentage for which you'd like to exclude from the first server and click :guilabel:`Add`

-7. Click on :guilabel:`Add Exclusion` for the second server and select the percentage for which you'd like to exclude from the second server and click :guilabel:`Add`
+7. Click :guilabel:`Add Exclusion` for the second server and select the percentage for which you'd like to exclude from the second server and click :guilabel:`Add`

    .. image:: ../../images/split-scope-exclusions.png
     :width: 60%
-    :align: center

 8. Click :guilabel:`Save`